ibm-cloud-docs/databases-for-redis/high-availability.md

 ### Disk IOPS

-The number of Input-Output Operations per second (IOPS) is limited by the type of storage volume being used.
+The number of Input-Output Operations per second (IOPS) is limited by the type of storage volume.
 Storage volumes for {{site.data.keyword.databases-for-redis}} deployments are provisioned on [Block Storage Endurance Volumes in the 10 IOPS per GB tier](/docs/infrastructure/BlockStorage?topic=BlockStorage-About#provendurance).
 By default, a deployment starts with persistence enabled.
 It's possible for very busy databases to exceed the IOPS for the disk size, and increasing disk can alleviate a performance bottleneck.

 ### Monitoring your deployment